galinator9000/tf_word_language_predictor/README.md

 Features are just index number of the alphabet of the current letter.

-During feeding to the model, these are converted to one hot vectors. (tf.one_hot function)
+During feed to the model, these are converted to one hot vectors. (tf.one_hot function)

 `
 train.py